i1skn/elm-mock-http/README.md

 You can expect errors similar to running a normal `Http` request.

-You can only really encounter two of the `Http.Error` options:
+You can only encounter two of the `Http.Error` options:
-- `Http.BadPayload`: If something goes wrong parsing the response with your json decoder.
+- `Http.BadPayload`: If something goes wrong decoding the response configured in your endpoint.
 - `Http.BadUrl`: If the url you try to get or post to does not match any of the configured endpoints.